bu-ist/responsive-foundation/RENAMING.md

 ## TODO

 * Remove any instance of generic grid classes from template markup, e.g. `.col-md-8` and instead use `@extend`
 * Create global typography styles that work for all content, including widgets, without specifically having to target `<article>`.
-Overrides should be applied to all other areas, e.g. the `primaryNav-menu`.
+Overrides should be applied to all other areas, e.g. the `primary-nav-menu`.
 * rgba colors are not consistently using mixin or don't have have solid fallback (e.g. in `.footbar`)